race-engineering-center/rec-user-manual/docs/analyzer/cloud_db.md

 1. Select a track from the list of available tracks.
 Note that you can only select one track;
 2. Select any number of cars from the list of available cars;
 3. Select any number of drivers from the list of available drivers;
-4. Optionally check "Only include personal best laps" to only include personal best laps
+4. Optionally check "Only include personal best laps" to only include personal best laps;
 5. Click "Update laps".
-This will fetch the lap info only to allow you to choose specifically, what laps to download for analysis
+This will fetch the lap info only to allow you to choose specifically, what laps to download for analysis;
-6. Select laps you want to download and click "Download selected laps"
+6. Select laps you want to download and click "Download selected laps";

 REC will request those laps from Garage61 and download them into your local lap library.
 You can now load them into Analyzer for review as usual (see [Lap library section](laplibrary.md##loading-laps-for-analysis) for details).